It Is All The Same

 Sure, you can't just pick up sticks and start doing karate with them and call it "arnis" (or even "hanbo").
 But, there's no need to throw out everything you know when you pick up a weapon, either.

 We make this point with experienced martial artists who start studying with us all the time that they don't have to abandon your "core" martial art in order to do our style, and do it well.
 In fact, there's plenty of times where you can insert things from your core style into what we do.

 I mean, if you can kick somebody in the head, why wouldn't you do that after you've disarmed somebody?
 Go for it!

-Those connections must be there when you cross train in other styles, right?
-So I would like to know what you've spotted when you've cross trained?
+I bet those connections must be there when you cross train in other styles, right?
+I would like to know what you've spotted when you've cross trained.
 What have you noticed?